 In this code, it is unclear in which order the elements of the right-hand side of the last assignment are evaluated.
 Indeed, the variable j can get any value as i and p are aliased.
-The -unspecified-access option aims at warn against such ambiguous situations.
+The -unspecified-access option warns against such ambiguous situations.
+More precisely, -unspecified-access detects potential concurrent write accesses (or a write access and a read access) over the same location that are not separated by a sequence point.
+Note however that this option does not warn against such accesses if they occur in an inner function call, such as in the following example: